 The third quarter of 2018 net finance costs were lower due to a gain on the change in fair value of contingent consideration and share warrants being recognized.

-The fourth quarter of 2018 net finance costs were lower due to a gain on the change in fair value of contingent consideration and share warrants.
-Revenue increased compared to previous quarters due to increased commercial sales of systems.
+The fourth quarter of 2018 was impacted by increased commercial sales of systems, resulting in increased revenues.
+Net finance costs were lower due to a gain on the change in fair value of contingent consideration and share warrants.